 SECTION III.
-PROCESS DESCRIPTION
+FACILITY DESCRIPTION

 PCC is an integrated inorganic fertilizer plant located at the Mid-America Industrial District in Pryor, Oklahoma.
-Pryor produces anhydrous ammonia (CAS #7664-41-7), urea (CAS #57-13-6), nitric acid (CAS #7697-37-2), urea ammonium nitrate (UAN), ammonium nitrate (AN) (CAS # 6484-52-2) and carbon dioxide (CAS #124-38-9).
+The PCC facility consists of several manufacturing plants, including those producing anhydrous ammonia (CAS #7664-41-7), urea (CAS #57-13-6), nitric acid (CAS #7697-37-2), urea ammonium nitrate (UAN), ammonium nitrate (AN) (CAS # 6484-52-2), and carbon dioxide (CAS #124-38-9).
+The facility is supported by steam generation boilers.
 PCC uses natural gas feedstock delivered via pipeline.
 PCC products are transported to market via truck and/or rail.

-EUG 1-Ammonia Plant #4
+EUG 1 - Ammonia Plant #4

-Ammonia Plant #4 has a maximum operating capacity rate of 770 tons of ammonia per day, and 281,050 tons per year.
+Ammonia Plant #4 has a maximum operating capacity of 770 tons of ammonia per day, and 281,050 tons per year.
 The plant is equipped with a gas-fired primary reformer with a maximum heat input capacity of 300 MMBTUH.
 The reformer is fired on a combination of pipeline quality natural gas, waste gas generated from the Natural Gas Desulfurization Unit, and process off gas (e.g., purge gas) from Ammonia Plant #4.
 Ammonia Plant #4 also utilizes a natural gas-fired startup heater related to the operation of the ammonia converter.
 The maximum heat input capacity of the ammonia converter startup heater is 40 MMBTUH.
 The emissions from the primary reformer (EU ID 101) and the ammonia converter startup heater (EU ID 107) are vented to atmosphere through a common stack (EU ID 101).

-During normal operation, the purge gas at Ammonia Plant #4 is scrubbed to reduce the ammonia content prior to its introduction to the primary reformer as fuel.
-However, at times scrubbed or un-scrubbed purge gas may be vented to atmosphere downstream of the reformer via piping from the fuel side of the reformer to the reformer stack.
-In addition, an ammonia-containing gas stream from the Urea Plant #2 Head Tank may be vented to atmosphere downstream of the reformer.
+During normal operation, the purge gas from Ammonia Plant #4 is scrubbed to reduce the ammonia content prior to its introduction to the primary reformer as fuel.
+Based on engineering test data from the Ammonia Plant #4 Primary Reformer, less NO_X is generated when using scrubbed purge gas as fuel rather than natural gas.
+According to the applicant, a purge gas analysis of the flow outlet of the scrubber on July 6, 2017, yielded: hydrogen - 62.1%, nitrogen - 20.5%, and methane - 14.4%.
+Water content is considered to be less than 100 ppm.
+At times, scrubbed or un-scrubbed purge gas may be vented to the atmosphere downstream of the reformer via piping from the fuel side of the reformer to the reformer stack.
+In addition, an ammonia-containing gas stream from the Urea Plant #2 Head Tank may be vented to the atmosphere downstream of the reformer.
 These vented gas streams are included in the permit as additional emissions from EU ID 101.

-The plant produces ammonia by reacting hydrogen with nitrogen over a catalyst at high temperature and pressure to form ammonia (NH3).
+The plant produces ammonia by reacting hydrogen with nitrogen over a catalyst at high temperature and pressure to form ammonia (NH_3).
 Nitrogen is obtained from ambient air, while hydrogen is obtained from the catalytic steam reforming of methane.
 The process uses about 21,250 standard cubic feet of natural gas per ton of ammonia produced.
 There are six steps required to produce ammonia using the catalytic steam reforming method: